-Swimming in Rhodesia was initially organised in Salisbury when the Mashonaland ASA was created in 1915, and two moths later it joined the South African Amateur Swimming Union (SAASU).
-A team competed at the annual SA championships in 1920, where Jackie Brown of Rhodesia won the 100 yards freestyle Championship event, and in 1922 South African Championships were held in Salisbury for the first time.
+Aqiatic sports in Rhodesia was initially organised in Salisbury when the Mashonaland ASA was created in 1915, and two moths later it joined the South African Amateur Swimming Union (SAASU).
+A team competed at the annual SA championships in 1920, where Jackie Brown of Rhodesia won the 100 yards freestyle Championship, and the 1922 South African Championships were held in Salisbury.

 Scroll in on the map locations to see the pools in these places.

 Rhodesian provinces were:

 Until its independence Northern Rhodesia was also a Rhodesian province, with many swimmers from the Copperbelt town like Ndola and Luashayas.